Prime Minister of Japan

+The National Diet (parliament) nominates the prime minister from among its members (typically from among the members of the House of Representatives).
+They are then formally appointed by the emperor.
+The prime minister must retain the confidence of the House of Representatives to remain in office.
+The prime minister lives and works at the Naikaku Sōri Daijin Kantei (Prime Minister's Official Residence) in Nagatachō, Chiyoda, Tokyo, close to the National Diet Building.

+Sixty-six people (sixty-five men and one woman) have served as prime minister, the first of whom was Itō Hirobumi taking office on 22 December 1885.
+The longest-serving prime minister was Shinzo Abe, who served over eight years across two non-consecutive terms, and the shortest-serving was Prince Naruhiko Higashikuni, who served fifty-four days.

 Designation

 Abbreviations

-In Japanese, due to the special nature of the work of the head of government, the prime minister's titles vary depending on context, sometimes demonstrating his/her role.
-Since the inception of the cabinet system, the prime minister is known in Japanese as Naikaku Sōri-Daijin (内閣総理大臣) whenever he is referred to as the head of the Cabinet.
+In Japanese, due to the special nature of the work of the head of government, the prime minister's titles vary depending on context, sometimes demonstrating their role.
+Since the inception of the cabinet system, the prime minister is known in Japanese as Naikaku Sōri-Daijin (内閣総理大臣) whenever they are referred to as the head of the Cabinet.
 However, this title is usually abbreviated to Sōri-Daijin (総理大臣).
 Other abbreviations include Sōri (総理), Shushō (首相) or even Saishō (宰相).

 English notation

 The official English rendering is 'Prime Minister'.
 This English translation was informally used as the English translation of 'Grand Minister' before the introduction of the cabinet system.
 However, this was not the original English translation of 'Prime Minister', and a German translation, 'Minister President of the State', was also used in the past.